 But the highlight of Luna Park (for me) has to be the food.
 Many food vendors and restaurants line the main avenue in the park.
 Each restaurant cooks pretty much the same thing: barbecued meat.
 And there are many types of meat on the menu and a small selection of vegetables too.

-Mamaia is the perfect spot for the end of your day in Constanta.
+Mamaia is the perfect spot to end your day in Constanta.
 This popular beach resort on the Romanian coast is 8km (5 miles) long and is sandwiched between the Black Sea and Lake Siutghiol.
-There are many open-air restaurants and sporting facilities (windsurfing, snorkelling, biking, tennis, beach games, etc.)
+There are many open-air restaurants and sporting facilities (windsurfing, snorkelling, biking, tennis, beach games, etc.) next to the beach.

 As for me, I’m not much of a party-goer myself, but I still enjoyed the vibe at night in Mamaia.
 I saw many young and old people strolling along the promenade and many families with young children.